dalo12/microservices-project/README.md

 - Opiniones: Javascript
 - Recomendador: Python + FastAPI

-The goal was show the nature of the microservices architecture, where each microservice is idependent each other, even in stack.
+The goal was to showcase the nature of a microservices architecture, where each microservice is independent from the others, even in terms of technology stack.

-The recommendation strategy is as follows:
+The recommendation strategy works as follows:
-- If the user has no rating made, it recommends to him the top rated movies
+- If the user has not rated any movies, the system recommends the top-rated movies.
-- If the user had rated movies, it recommends to him movies based in his ratings
+- If the user has rated movies, the system recommends new movies based on those ratings.

 ### Future work

-- There is aesthetic matters that I didn't get around to fixing it
+- There are aesthetic issues that I didn't have time to fix.
-- There is a problem with the posters: the database has posters, but the GraphQL service in Movies returns poster=null.
-I couldn't figure out why.
+- There is a problem with the posters: the database contains poster data, but the GraphQL Movies service returns `poster = null`.
+I wasn’t able to determine the cause.